1. Home

 In a points grading system, categories are helpful for organization.

-In both systems, you can use categories to drop the lowest score in a grouping of assessments.
+In both systems, you can use categories to drop the lowest scores in a grouping of assessments, if you choose to distribute points evenly.

 To create a category: